 Environmental risk factors that refer to the physical and psychosocial climate in the workplace include:

-- Illumination – Inadequate light can increase the number of attempts in completing a task.
+- Illumination – Inadequate light can increase the number of attempts to complete a task.

 - Sound – Sound can be an irritant to increase stress.

-- Humidity – Humidity has an impact on worker endurance which affects the duration with which work can be conducted safely.
+- Humidity – Humidity impacts worker endurance, affecting the duration with which work can be conducted safely.

-- Temperature – Be it too hot or too cold, in combination with any one of the above risk factors may also increase the potential for MSDs to develop.
+- Temperature – Be it too hot or too cold, in combination with any of the above, risk factors may also increase the potential for MSDs to develop.

-- Psychosocial – Psychosocial work demands in terms of job control, psychological demands, social support and job dissatisfaction all can influence the rate at which employees are injured.
-If your employer forces employees to work fast, not safe, the likelihood of MSDs increases.
+- Psychosocial – Psychosocial work demands regarding job control, psychological demands, social support, and job dissatisfaction can influence the rate at which employees are injured.
+If your employer forces employees to work fast and not safe, the likelihood of MSDs increases.